symfony/symfony-docs/security.rst

 strategy (e.g. API tokens), complex authorization logic and many other things (because security is complex!).

-Fortunately, there are a lot of Security Cookbook Articles aimed at describing many of these situations.
-Also, see the :doc:`Security Reference Section
+Fortunately, there are a lot of articles aimed at describing many of these situations.
+Also, see the :doc:`Security Reference Section </reference/configuration/security>`.
-</reference/configuration/security>`.
-Many of the options don't have specific
-details, but seeing the full possible configuration tree may be useful.
+Many of the options don't have specific details, but seeing the full possible configuration tree may be useful.

 Good luck!